 How do I contact the mental health liaison team?

 Hospital staff will contact the mental health liaison team if they are concerned for your welfare.
 If you’re at DPoW and would like to speak to the team, please speak to the doctors or nurses looking after you.

-The mental health liaison team work from 8am to 8pm, seven days a week.
+The mental health liaison team work 24 hours a day, seven days a week.